JamesWoolfenden/terraform-by-example/docs/lesson7.md

 For state buckets the following are critically important:

 - Locking.
-  Considering a locking DynamocDB table early.
+  Considering a locking DynamoDB table early.
 - It's a private bucket.
 - Encryption.
 It can contain secrets
 - Do not edit manually.